tiangolo/uwsgi-nginx-docker/README.md

 **Docker Hub image**: <https://hub.docker.com/r/tiangolo/uwsgi-nginx/>

+## What's new

+* 2016-04-05: Nginx and uWSGI logs are now redirected to stdout, allowing to use `docker logs`.

 ## How to use

 You shouldn't have to clone the GitHub repo.
 You should use it as a base image for other images, using `FROM tiangolo/uwsgi-nginx` in your `Dockerfile`.